In this article from the Orcacore, we want to teach you How to install MariaDB on Ubuntu 20.04.

-Let’s see what MariaDB is first.
+Let’s see what MariaDB is in a quick view.

 What is MariaDB?